christophdoering/app-icon-tpl/README.md

 # app-icon-tpl
-App Icon template for all platforms
+App Icon template for all platforms made for sketch